henrylarsen/EffectiveTests-ProgramAnalysis/README.md

 The motivation is to help developers ensure their tests are actually asserting on values that should be asserted on, addressing the assertions problem in a way that traditional test coverage metrics fail to do.

-See checkins in CHECKINS.md for project progress.
+See checkins in CHECKINS.md for project progress, and USERSTUDIES.md for the results of our user studies.

 ## Running our Project
 Our project is two packages: a gradle plugin and a java library.
 You could set up a new gradle project with our plugin